dspw/RCBWiFi/README.md

 ## Attribution

-This plugin was developed by Robert Paugh at DSPW, leveraging code from Rhythm Plugins, Ephys Socket by Josh Siegle, Aarón Cuevas López and Jon Newman.
+This plugin was developed by Robert Paugh at DSP Wireless, Inc., expanding on code from Rhythm Plugins, Ephys Socket, by Josh Siegle, Aarón Cuevas López and Jon Newman.